rockettheme/docs/Docs/joomla/templates/kirigami/INDEX.md

 The next generation layout and structure compliments the beautiful and intricate design of the template, in conjunction with its many features such as Fusion with MegaMenu, and others based on the Gantry Framework.

->> NOTICE: Kirigami is a Joomla 2.5 and Joomla 3.x Template.
+>> NOTICE: Kirigami is a Joomla 3.x Template.

 Requirements
 -----
 * Apache 2.2+ or Microsoft IIS 7
 * PHP 5.3.10+ (PHP 5.5+ Recommended)
 * MySQL 5.1+
-* Joomla 2.5 or 3.4
+* Joomla 3.4

 >> NOTE: Gantry v4.1.10+ is required for Kirigami to work correctly.
 For more details on the Gantry Framework, please visit its [dedicated website](http://gantry.org).

 Key Features
 -----
-* Joomla 2.5 & Joomla 3.x Compatible
+* Joomla 3.x Compatible
 * Responsive Layout
 * 10 Preset Styles
 * 78 Module Positions